Lamoral, Count of Egmont: Execution and destruction of Castle Egmond

-On 4 June Egmont and Horn were condemned to death, and lodged that night in the King's House in Brussels.
-On 5 June 1568 both men were beheaded before the Town Hall on the Grand-Place/Grote Markt (Brussels' main square), Egmont's uncomplaining dignity on the occasion being widely noted.
+On 4 June, Egmont and Horn were condemned to death, and lodged that night in the King's House in Brussels.
+On 5 June 1568, both men were beheaded before the Town Hall on the Grand-Place/Grote Markt (Brussels's main square), Egmont's uncomplaining dignity on the occasion being widely noted.
 Their deaths led to public protests throughout the Netherlands, and contributed to the resistance against the Spaniards.

-The Count of Egmont lies buried in a crypt in Zottegem, a Belgian city in which Egmont is remembered by his two statues, his museum and his castle.
-His castle in Egmond aan den Hoef was destroyed in 1573 and a statue in his memory is erected on the site of the ruins.
+The Count of Egmont lies buried in Egmont's crypt at the Church of the Assumption of Our Lady in Zottegem, a Belgian city in which Egmont is remembered by his two statues, his museum and his castle.
+Egmond Castle in Egmond aan den Hoef was destroyed in 1573 and in 1997 a statue in his memory is erected on the site of the ruins.

 A statue erected on the Square du Petit Sablon/Kleine Zavelsquare in Brussels commemorates the Counts of Egmont and Horn, in historical overview usually mentioned together as "Egmond en Hoorne" and hailed as the first leaders of the Dutch revolt, as the predecessors of William of Orange, who grew to importance and obtained the leadership after their execution, and who was assassinated in 1584 in Delft, having succeeded in liberating parts of The Netherlands in the early years of the Eighty Years' War (1568–1648).

 Egmont's offices and vast estates were forfeited upon his execution, escheating to the Prince-Bishop of Liège.
 By inheritance he had been count of Egmont (or Egmond), prince de Gavre and van Steenhuysen, baron de Fiennes, Gaesbeke and La Hamaide, seigneur de Purmerent, Hoogwoude, Aertswoude, Beyerland, Sottenghien, Dondes, Auxy and Baer.
 Some of these lands were eventually returned to his heirs by the Bishop, principally in 1600.
 Despite the taint of treason and the family's impoverishment, his niece Louise of Lorraine-Mercœur, was chosen to become the Queen consort of Henry III of France in 1575.

 Literary treatments

 The Count of Egmont is the main character in a play by Goethe, Egmont.
-In 1810 Ludwig van Beethoven composed the Egmont Overture an overture and incidental music for a revival of the play.
+In 1810, Ludwig van Beethoven composed the Egmont Overture an overture and incidental music for a revival of the play.